-Normally no, we clean and service the motorhomes between 8:30 and 14:00 which means we will not have staff available to process an earlier handover.
+We clean and service the motorhomes between 8:30 and 14:00 which means we may not have staff available to process an earlier handover.

 - Can we arrive late evening or depart very early?

-Yes, as we are based at Beauly Holiday Park and we have several staff living onsite, we easily accomate this.
+Yes, as we are based at Beauly Holiday Park and we have several staff living onsite, we easily accommodate this.